 What really impresses though, is the usability of the RS3.
 Plonk it alongside a Porsche 911, a McLaren or Ferrari and when it comes to a straight drag race, there’s not a lot between all of them.
 However, the 911, McLaren or Ferrari can’t let you take the rubbish to the tip or go to the beach with a load of kids plus the family Ladbrador and a ton of picnic grub.

-The Audi RS3 Sportback is arguably the best car that Audi have produced
+The Audi RS3 Sportback is arguably the best car that Audi has produced

 And don’t be fooled into thinking that this is a temperamental hyper-car because it will happily trundle through traffic, do the school run and head to the local supermarket before allowing you to have some serious fun on the way home.
 It looks good too.